medined/perl-5-by-example/perl_5_by_example/_intro.md

 There are several ways to use this book.
 One obvious method is to begin at the first page and proceed in order until the last.
 Most beginning programmers will use this method and the book is specifically designed so that each chapter builds on the last.
-Alternatively, you can read up to [Regular Expressions](./regular-expressions.md) and then skip to the [Function List](./function-list.md).
+Alternatively, you can read up to [](./regular-expressions.md) and then skip to the [](./function-list.md).
 You can then read specific chapters as needed when your projects demand them.
 Either approach works.

 ```{note}
 It is critical to read through the Perl Command Reference (Appendix C) at least once before starting any major project.
 Otherwise, you might spend hours developing a function that Perl already has pre-defined.